reginacastrovilli/DNNkit/README.md

 - channel (-c): the channel considered ('ggF' or 'VBF')
 - training fraction: relative size of the training sample, between 0 and 1

-All these flags are mandatory but only the first two must be specficied by the user (the last one can also assume its default values).
+All these flags are mandatory but only the first two must be specficied by the user (the last one can also assume its default value).

 # Step 4) buildDNN.py / buildPDNN.py
 These scripts run the (parametric) Deep Neural Network.